| Title: | Recurrent Event Data Analysis |

 arguments of the function can be specified through a named list in

-specified if the function has an argument named n
+specified if the function has an argument named n, which is designed

 for those common functions generating random numbers from stats